Standing on the corner of Innovation and Propaganda

 “This Nazi leaflet was one of the most effective ever dropped, and did more to break France’s will to resist Germany than any other single piece of propaganda.”

-My recollection of what the book said was written on the leaflets was something like “Surrender, or your soldiers will fall before us like autumn leaves.”
+My recollection of what was written on the leaflets was “Surrender, or your soldiers will fall before us like autumn leaves.”
 The real inscription I’ve found seems not quite as scary as my memory, and I’m relieved.
-But the effectiveness of this idea isn’t bound to the words alone, but instead in the unique way that it is delivered.
+But the effectiveness of this idea isn’t bound to the words alone- it is in the unique way that the message was delivered.

 This is an essay about a piece of propaganda that was also an innovation.
 And had it never been made, our lives would be poorer indeed.